Scientific Name

 Genus: Ceropegia

-Ceropegia haygarthii is a vigorous succulent with climbing or trailing stems that bear small egg-shaped leaves.
-The stems are fleshy, green, covered with a glaucous bloom, up to 10 feet (3 m) long and 0.25 inches (0.5 cm) in diameter.
-Flowers are up to 1.6 inches (4 cm) long and 1 inch (2.5 cm) in diameter.
-The tube is cream-colored purple flecks, swollen at the base, curved upwards, and expanding funnel-like.
+Ceropegia haygarthii is a vigorous succulent with climbing or trailing stems that bear small, green leaves.
+The stems are fleshy, green, covered with a waxy coating, growing up to 10 feet (3 m) long and 0.25 inches (0.5 cm) in diameter.
+The leaves are fleshy, flat, oval, and rarely over 1 inch (2.5 cm) long.

-A gritty compost is suitable, and clay pots help with drainage, especially for the species with white thickened roots, which are the most susceptible to rotting, and for species forming large tubers.
-Ceropegias appreciate water and a little fertilizer during warm weather, although some care with watering is required for the more difficult species.
+A gritty compost is suitable, and clay pots help with drainage, especially for species with thickened white roots, which are the most susceptible to rotting, and for species that form large tubers.
+Ceropegias appreciate water and a little fertilizer during warm weather, though some species require more careful watering.
 The vine-like species can suffer from prolonged drought.

-Typically, many of these species grow and climb naturally among bushes which provide shade and humidity to the base, while the vegetative growth is in the light.
+Typically, many of these species grow and climb naturally among bushes, which provide shade and moisture at the base, while their vegetative growth is in the light.
 Where tubers occur, they are best planted on the compost surface, and the vegetative growth is allowed to twine around supports or trail down from a hanging pot.
-The latter mode of growth has the advantage of not using valuable bench space.
+The latter growth mode has the advantage of not using valuable bench space.
 Small tubers formed at joints in the thin stems of some species can be used for propagation.
 If the tuber rots or dries out, don't panic.
-As long as some of the top growth is still in reasonable condition, it may be possible to save the plant by re-rooting stems in damp gravel.
+If some of the top growth is still in reasonable condition, it may be possible to save the plant by re-rooting stems in damp gravel.

 See more at How to Grow and Care for Ceropegia.